gamesrc-ver-recreation/duke3d/notes-restoration.md

 Their MAKEFILE.LNK file was also used as a base.

-As a side-note on MAKEFILE.LNK, using the "file" directive even for the libraries, and further issuing the "segment" directives, were all essential for reproducing exactly the original EXEs as built by Matt.
+As a side-note on MAKEFILE.LNK, using the "file" directive even for the libraries, and further issuing two "segment" directives, were all essential for reproducing exactly the original EXEs as built by Matt.
+It later turned out that omitting "system dos4g" was an alternative to the aforementioned "segment" directive changes.

 The idea to look into the EDuke 2.00.21 sources (rather than just 3DR's sources) came from Evan Ramos.